vd Brink Home Automations

 What is the difference between a binary and normal sensor?

-A normal sensor can have any output, text, number or a boolean also and a binary sensor can only have a boolean value as output.
+A normal sensor can have any output, text, number or a boolean, and a binary sensor can only have a boolean value as output.
 It can only have the state true or false.
-This sensor can be used in automations to check if a condition matches.
+Binary sensors are useful in automations when you want to check whether a condition matches.

 How to add a template